How to relax your mind for sleep involves preparing yourself during the day.

 Usually, this berating comes at night right smack at bedtime!

-Research has shown that people who are focused on one task at a time are more successful as well have a better-relaxed mind.
+Research has shown that people who are focused on one task at a time are more successful as well as have a better-relaxed mind.

 Bedtime should only be reserved for sleeping.

 Juggling too many multiple tasks can definitely leave a person struggling to stay up with their daily to-do list.
 It can also lead to some unwanted anxiety at bedtime.